ariatemplates/git-release-notes/README.md

 `request` is an instance of [sync-request](https://www.npmjs.com/package/sync-request).
 This can be useful for querying the Jira API for example to extract extra metadata about a ticket related to a commit.

-### Options
+### Command Line Options

-More advanced options are
+More advanced command line options are

 * `p` or `path` Git project path, defaults to the current working path
 * `b` or `branch` Git branch, defaults to `master`
 * `t` or `title` Regular expression to parse the commit title (see next chapter)
 * `m` or `meaning` Meaning of capturing block in title's regular expression
-* `f` or `file` JSON Configuration file, better option when you don't want to pass all parameters to the command line, for an example see [options.json](https://github.com/ariatemplates/git-release-notes/blob/master/options.json)
+* `f` or `file` JSON configuration file.
+This is a better option when you don't want to pass all parameters to the command line, for an example see [options.json](https://github.com/ariatemplates/git-release-notes/blob/master/options.json)

 #### Title Parsing